s7u512/NSSO-77-SAS/README.md

 The scripts are heavily commented and should be easy to follow, even for those with limited experience in R. Note that the scripts are specifically tailored to work with the published data from the 2019 round of the survey.

-Despite the limited scope, the idea here is that if a beginner is able to follow through this exercise they would be equipped to carry out further analysis as required.
+Despite the limited scope, the idea is that if a beginner is able to follow through this exercise they would be equipped to carry out further analysis as required.

 ## 3. Contents